 Reporting from Vice found that the Cartel del Noreste oversaw the San Antonio smuggling operation, charging Mexicans $3,000 for the trip and Central Americans $8,500.
 The cartel used a truck designed to look like it was part of a prominent South Texas trucking company’s fleet.

 Cartels – and the smugglers who they employ – feel emboldened by the lack of enforcement at the southern border.
 Incidents such as this will continue to occur unless the Biden administration decides to take the border crisis seriously.

 Calling for “immigration reform” – in other words, amnesty – would not prevent these horrific incidents from occurring.
-It would only embolden the cartels and incentivize millions of people to try their luck at getting to the United States and be path to citizenship.
-This is nothing more than an outrageous attempt to politicize a tragedy for a long sought goal of his party.
+It would only embolden the cartels and incentivize millions of people to try their luck at getting to the United States and be a path to citizenship.
+This is nothing more than an outrageous attempt to politicize a tragedy for a long-sought goal of his party.
 Moderate Republican senators should not fall into the trap.